shiftkey/talks/DDDMelb/git-fundamentals.md

 ```

 Before continuing on to the next section, let's make one last change in the
 README.
-I'm deliberately going to edit the first line of the file, so we can
+I'm going to change the first line of the file to:

+> THIS IS THE MASTER BRANCH, YO

-trigger a merge conflict afterwards.
+I'm deliberately trying to trigger a merge conflict so we can see how this
+works.

 ```
 > git add README.md